 Our financial model is based on Qualcomm's fiscal year, which ends in September.

-Qualcomm derives over 80% of its valuation from its mobile licensing and mobile chipset business.
+Qualcomm derives over 80% of its valuation from its mobile mobile chipset business.

-The wireless industry is beginning to transition from 4G to 5G, and Qualcomm appears to have an early lead in this space, launching its X55 5G modem in early 2019.
+The wireless industry transitioning from 4G to 5G, and Qualcomm appears to have a lead in this space.
 While the transition to this technology could benefit Qualcomm's licensing business, the chipset operations could stand to gain more in the interim, as 5G devices generally require a tighter coupling between the various components, potentially enabling Qualcomm to sell more related components including power amplifiers, filters, RF transceivers, and antenna tuners to OEMs.

 Qualcomm charges royalties on each mobile device sold based on its technology, and one-time licensing fees from mobile chipset vendors to use its proprietary technology.
 Royalty rates have always been a debatable issue, and the tussle between mobile device vendors and Qualcomm has escalated, as is evident from an increasing number of lawsuits against Qualcomm.